ryouze/ryouze.github.io/content/posts/vroom.md

 ## Introduction

 I wanted to build a 2D racing game from scratch without relying on existing game engines like Godot or Unity.
-To achieve this, I chose to build my own game engine in C++, allowing me to improve my understanding of C++ and game development.
+To achieve this, I chose to build my own game engine in C++.

 The result is [vroom](https://github.com/ryouze/vroom), an arcade-style racing game featuring drift physics, procedurally generated tracks, and waypoint-based AI.